The Best Cheap Home Insurance (2023)

 This is another reason why it’s important to calculate replacement value as accurately as possible, including the cost of labor and materials at current market values.
 The policy premium will match the home’s replacement cost.
 This relationship is illustrated below, including the cheapest companies based on differing replacement costs.

 Residents of high-value homes surpassing these dwelling coverage amounts should expect more expensive rates.

 The deductible you choose for your homeowners insurance policy impacts how expensive your policy is.
 While it doesn’t have as much weight as replacement cost, it remains an important rating factor.

 As with auto insurance deductibles, your premium and deductible carry an inverse relationship: lower deductibles raise your premium while higher deductibles lower your rate.
 This is because of the amount of financial responsibility you assume when you select your deductible amount.
 If your deductible is high, it means your claim payout will be less than had you chosen a low deductible.
 Insurance companies will charge cheaper premiums if you voluntarily opt to take a larger slice of financial responsibility in the event you need to file a claim.

 The table below shows how deductibles directly correlate to home insurance rates.
-A $5,000 deductible results in the lowest premiums, no matter what company.
+A $2,500 deductible (or higher) results in the lowest premiums, no matter what company.

 First and foremost, insurance companies are risk-averse.
 The number of claims that are filed directly affects their bottom line via claims payouts.
-If a client’s rating factors indicate that they are more likely to file a claim, insurance companies make up for this likelihood by charging a higher premium.
+If a client’s rating factors indicate that they are more likely to file a claim, insurance companies make up for this likelihood by charging higher premiums.

 The quality of the primary asset you are insuring — your home — definitely matters to your insurer.
 Depending on the level of disrepair or quality of materials, insurance companies may even deny coverage.
 This is because a home that hasn’t been maintained over the years is far more susceptible to damage.